bosch-io/iot-things-examples/octopus-bidirectional/README.md

 With just one request at our API, you will be able to register a device (in the context of the Bosch IoT Hub service) and create a digital twin representation of this device (in the context of the Bosch IoT Things service) in thing notation.

 In order to do so, you will need a Suite authorization token and a valid request body for your device registration.
-Get a new Suite auth token, as described previously.
+Get a new Suite auth token by following the steps of the [Create a Suite Auth Client](https://docs.bosch-iot-suite.com/asset-communication/Device-provisioning.html#src-894245057_Deviceprovisioning-CreateaSuiteAuthclient) section of the Getting Started.

 Subsequently, open the [Bosch IoT Suite - Device Provisioning API](https://apidocs.bosch-iot-suite.com/index.html?urls.primaryName=Bosch%20IoT%20Suite%20-%20Device%20Provisioning#/provisioning/post__service_instance_id__devices), where you can execute your device registration.